What is financial wellbeing in the workplace and why should you make it a priority?

 The number of job vacancies in the UK reached a record high of 1.3 million in the three months to May 2022.
 To address this, understanding what matters most to young professionals at work, as well as what turns them off, is crucial.

-Gen Z (under 25s) are rapidly entering the workforce, and just like millennials, Gen X and baby boomers, they have their own specific attributes and behaviours.
+Gen Z (under 25s) are rapidly entering the workforce, and just like millennials, Gen X and baby boomers, they have their own specific attributes and behaviors.
 According to Indeed, this demographic is competitive, entrepreneurial and open to embracing change – some of their key values are flexibility, in-person interactions and working with modern technology.

 Have you considered introducing a benefits package to support multigenerational staff under financial pressure?
 This can encompass everything from special discounts and rewards to annual leave policies, retirement planning support and wellness programmes.
 You could even offer staff free access to a professional financial advisor and provide HR teams with relevant training so they can deliver one-to-one coaching sessions.

-Utilise financial wellbeing tools
+Utilize financial wellbeing tools

 Financial wellbeing tools will improve the financial wellness of your workforce while enabling you to streamline business operations, retain staff, reduce turnover and cut costs.